MicrochipTech/atsamr30_miwi_p2p_duty_cycle/README.md

 - `dutyCycling.c` and `dutyCycling.h` are the duty cycling implementation files for MiWi-P2P
 - `main.c` and `task.c` have been modified for the purpose of this demo

+The simple example application code focuses on the simplicity of the MiWi™ DE protocol stack application programming interfaces.
+It provides a clean and straightforward wireless communication between two devices with less than 30 lines of effective C code to run the stack in application layer for both devices.
+In this application, following features of MiWi™ DE protocol stack have been demonstrated:
+* Establish connection automatically between two devices
+* Broadcast a packet
+* Unicast a packet
+* Apply security to the transmitted packet

 > Version information of the MiWi stack is defined in `miwi_api.h` file.

 <p align="center">